naofumi/first_try/README.md

 ## Main differences compared to the article

 * We don't use React Router but use our own elementary client-side router.
-Our solution only works with hard-navigation (a full page reload for each page transition) and becomes much simpler.
+Our solution works well with hard-navigation(a full page reload for each page transition).
+* The choice of hard-navigation simplifies implementation at the expense of efficiency.
    * We don't have to worry about unmounting since we only do hard-navigation.
+   * Updating/revalidating other micro frontends is done when they are reloaded.
+   * Even micro frontends that don't need revalidation will be updated.

 ## Handling layout shift